SDodding/tana58/README.md

 I am intending to add a bit more info here to document things a bit better (and add some part numbers)

-There is an associated ZMK repository containing the build/shield configuration for this board that i'll make public fairly soon.
+Firmware for this board can be found [here](https://github.com/SDodding/tana58_zmk/tree/main)